• Skip to primary navigation

 How do I core a whole cabbage?

 First, cut off the stem of the cabbage using a sharp knife and a sturdy cutting board.
 Then slice the cabbage in half lengthwise.
 Now cut each piece in half lengthwise (you will have 4 wedges).
-Then make an angled cut to remove the core out of each piece.
+Then make an angled cut to remove the core from each piece.
+Here's a visual guide on 3 ways to core a cabbage.

 Close up view of cabbage soup in a white bowl and a bowl of soup in the background.